Viper in the Fist: Social criticism

 Viper in the Fist, while short, is a vitriolic indictment of early 20th century French rural bourgeois society.
 Bazin's hatred for this social milieu is obvious.
 He depicts a family where hypocrisy is rampant and where observance of Catholic rituals is far more important than virtues like love or compassion.
 While most portraits of common people seem good-hearted, depictions of the bourgeoisie and the ecclesiastical world are generally despicable.
 The various priests as educators collaborate with the narrator's mother's cruel follies and betray their lack of virtue with venal acts such as fornication with young women.

 The universe that Bazin depicts — rural bourgeois rentiers — is slowly dying, but the characters do not seem to recognize this.
 They consider themselves the salt of the earth, replacing the former nobility, who failed in keeping France on a path they consider worthy.
 Like the nobility, they despise commerce.
-They have lofty options of themselves, yet live mostly ruined.
+They have lofty opinions of themselves, yet their lives are mostly ruined.
 They cease to support the monarchist Action Française only because the Pope requested it, not because they themselves judged that it was repugnant.

-Movie adaption
+Movie adaptation

 A television film adaptation in 1971: Vipère au poing, directed by :Pierre Cardinal.

-A film adaption of Viper in the Fist, titled Viper in the Fist (Vipère au Poing in French), was released in 2004.
+A film adaptation of Viper in the Fist, titled Viper in the Fist (Vipère au Poing in French), was released in 2004.
 The movie was directed by :Philippe de Broca, and starred :Jules Sitruk as Jean Rezeau "Brasse-Bouillon", :Jacques Villeret as Jacques Rezeau, and :Catherine Frot as Paule Rezeau.